yc-huang/Hive-mongo/README.markdown

 * Whitespace should not be used in between entries in the "mongo.column.mapping" string, since these will be interperted as part of the column name, which is not what you want.

-* field with name "id" in hive table will be mapped to "_id" field (Object Id) in MongoDB collections; so if you want "insert overwrite" feature, you must have a field named "id" and which is the "primary key".
+* if you want "insert overwrite" feature, you must have a field named be mapped to "_id" field (Object Id in MongoDB collections).

 Some code are borrowed/referenced from Balshor's Google Spreadsheet Handler(https://github.com/balshor/gdata-storagehandler) and HyperTable Hive extension(http://code.google.com/p/hypertable/wiki/HiveExtension), thanks for the help.